Retail (comic strip): Cooper Costello

-Cooper works in Grumbel's stockroom and is the store's clown.
+Cooper is an Italian-American man who works in Grumbel's stockroom and is the store's clown.
 His attitude made him a regular antagonist to Stuart while Stuart was store manager, and later to Josh when Josh was promoted to assistant manager.
 He is constantly frustrated by bad policies and customers, and regularly lashes out at the store by goofing off during his work hours and playing practical jokes.
 He is often the one most directly affected by retail management policies such as the lack of employer health-care programs and the erratic amount of part-time hours.
 He was nearly fired as a cost-cutting measure but was able to stay on when Lunker offered to cut his hours in half.
 To make ends meet, he worked part-time (in addition to Grumbel's) as an attendant at a gas station mini-mart, although he later left this second position.
 In July 2013, Cooper is promoted to stockroom supervisor, a position that comes with full-time hours, a raised salary, and benefits.
 As part of his new duties, Cooper does initial interviews for a new stockroom employee.

 In 2018, Cooper is assigned as acting store manager of the closing South Heights Grumbels store by Stuart, choosing him only because Marla refused to oversee that store on top of her own without her salary being doubled in the interim and then she recommended Cooper instead.
 Considering that the closest other qualified manager lives 73 miles away, Stuart has no other choice.
 Despite the frustrations of Grumbels' usual corporate incompetence, Cooper finds this temporary responsibility a good experience considering that he is not only advancing his career, but he also does not have to concern himself in this situation with sustaining the operation with profit margins in mind.
 The store closed on June 28, and Cooper was shocked to receive Stuart's congratulations for a job well done, complete with a promise to provide the closing cash bonus as previously negotiated.